 If possible, start your pet on a teeth brushing routine as early in their development as possible.
 This way, they will become acclimated to the experience, which will make it easier for you to maintain a routine brushing schedule.

 We also suggest trying a dental-specific diet—you may be surprised, but canned food can actually accelerate the buildup of plaque on the teeth and lead to gingivitis much more quickly.
 You can also supplement your pet’s dental care routine with dental wipes and OraVet dental chews to slow plaque buildup.

-If your pet is displaying any of the symptoms listed above, please get in touch with us at (305) 663-3300 so we can assess their condition.
+If your pet is displaying any of the symptoms listed above, please get in touch with us at (305) 663-3300 or by requesting an appointment so we can assess their condition.
 Our goal is to preserve your pet’s teeth and keep their mouth healthy for as long as possible.